macroevolution/bamm-dev-guide/source/releasing.rst

 We generate releases from the *master* branch.
-Therefore, before starting the release process, make sure that all changes to *master* have been committed.
+Therefore, before starting the release process, make sure that all changes to *master* have been committed and pushed to the GitHub repository.

 Update changes.rst